Natural Health Products

 How is this product usually used?

-The root of the dong quai plant is used to make supplements taken orallyorallyto be taken by mouth (swallowed) as tablets, capsules, teas, and tincturetincturea desired active ingredient that is extracted from alcoholic solutions.
+The root of the dong quai plant is used to make supplements taken orally as tablets, capsules, teas, and tinctures.
 It can also be prepared for topical application as creams or powders.

 Dong quai is often used in combination with other herbs in traditional Chinese medicine to strengthen or energize blood.